adapt-security/adapt-authoring-docs/docs/writing-documentation.md

 - Common usage examples
 - Any known issues/workarounds

+> If you have need to generate a dynamic documentation file, check out our guide on [writing custom doc plugins](custom-documentation-plugins).

 ## Configuration
 In addition to writing the manual files, you'll also need to add some configuration to the `package.json` of your module to ensure that your files are included when the documentation is built.